Community Kitchen Party Thrives on Tradition – Green Island Cove, NL

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on July 20, 2014, in Art, Community Economic Development, Heritage, Tradition and tagged Accordion, come home year, community, dance, Fishery, Great Northern Peninsula, kitchen party, Music, Newfoundland, Song, square dance, tradition, waltz, wharf.
+Posted on July 20, 2014, in Art, Community Economic Development, Culture, Tourism and tagged Accordion, come home year, community, dance, Fishery, Great Northern Peninsula, kitchen party, Music, Newfoundland, Song, square dance, tradition, waltz, wharf.
 Bookmark the permalink.
 1 Comment.